 Then, we added all the current X bank’s features and asked the participants to re-sort them out.
 Lastly, the participants were asked to fill in data for the compensation to participate in this research.
 They were also asked to fill in an informed consent before the interview.

 All the notes gathered during each sessions were compiled and we went through all the recordings.
-We write down all the important data for each participant on the post-it and categorize based on certain topics.
-We re-arranged and discuss each topic and until we get certain patterns.
+We wrote down all the important data for each participant on the post-it and categorized them based on certain topics.
+We re-arranged and discussed each topic and until we get certain patterns.

 Some of the important insights from the user interview as follow: